 Workplace Retaliation under the False Claims Act (Qui Tam)

 Employer retaliation against workers who exercise their rights under the California False Claims Act is also prohibited.

-Employees in California may bring a so-called "qui tam" case against an employer who is committing fraud, bribery, or embezzlement of government funds under the False Claims Act.
-(A "qui tam" case is one brought on behalf of a government agency by a private citizen.)9
+Under the False Claims Act, employees in California may bring a so-called "qui tam" case against an employer who is committing fraud, bribery, or embezzlement of government funds.
+(A "qui tam" case is brought on a government agency's behalf by a private citizen.)9

 The California False Claims Act's workplace retaliation provisions bar your employer from retaliating against you if you:

 File a qui tam suit (or if you help in some way with a qui tam suit)

 You make an attempt to avoid a breach of the California False Claims Act.

 Retaliation in the Workplace in California: Litigation and Damages